Medical expert of the article

 Gradual withdrawal of prednisolone

-Continuation of treatment with prednisolone in the maintenance dose for another 6 months, consideration of the addition of azathioprine (50-100 mg / day)
+Continue treatment with prednisolone at a maintenance dose for another 6 months, consider adding azathioprine (50-100 mg/day)

-The maximum dose of 20 mg of prednisolone with 100 mg of azathioprine
+Maximum dose 20 mg prednisolone with 100 mg azathioprine

-At least 2 years: before the disappearance of antinuclear antibodies in the serum before the normalization of bilirubin, y-globulin and transaminase activity, the lack of activity in liver biopsy (usually more than 2 years)
+At least 2 years: until the disappearance of antinuclear antibodies in the serum until the level of bilirubin, γ-globulin and transaminase activity is normalized; no activity in liver biopsy (usually more than 2 years)

-Other indications for the administration of azathioprine are increased cushingoid symptoms, concomitant diseases such as diabetes mellitus, and other side effects associated with the use of prednisolone at doses necessary to achieve remission.
+Other indications for prescribing azathioprine include worsening Cushing's disease, concomitant diseases such as diabetes mellitus, and other side effects that occur when prednisolone is used in doses required to achieve remission.

-Isolated intake of azathioprine in a high dose (2 mg per 1 kg of body weight) can be prescribed to patients who, with combined treatment, have achieved a complete remission of at least 1 year.
-Side effects include arthralgia, myelosuppression and increased cancer risk.
+Azathioprine alone at a high dose (2 mg/kg) may be considered in patients who have achieved complete remission for at least 1 year with combination therapy.
+Side effects include arthralgia, myelosuppression, and increased cancer risk.

-Cyclosporine can be used in patients who are resistant to corticosteroid therapy.
-This toxic drug should be used only as a last resort, with ineffective standard therapy.
+Cyclosporine may be used in patients resistant to corticosteroid therapy.
+This toxic drug should be used only as a last resort, when standard therapy is ineffective.

-Indications for liver transplantation are discussed in cases where corticosteroids failed to achieve remission or when the process is far gone, when complications of cirrhosis develop.
-Survival after liver transplantation is comparable to that of patients who have achieved remission with corticosteroids.
-Repeated liver biopsies after transplantation do not reveal a recurrence of autoimmune chronic hepatitis.
+Indications for liver transplantation are discussed in cases where corticosteroids have failed to achieve remission or in advanced cases where complications of cirrhosis develop.
+Survival after liver transplantation is comparable to that of patients in whom remission has been achieved with corticosteroids.
+Repeated liver biopsies after transplantation do not reveal relapse of autoimmune chronic hepatitis.